BesLogic/shared-configs/README.md

 }
 ```

-If your `package.json` isn't at root (like frontend/backend split monorepos), you can do:
+If your `package.json` isn't at root (like frontend/backend split monorepos), you can do the following to ensure the formatter (dprint) is run on _all_ files:

 ```json
 "scripts": {